Board of Directors and management team

 He and his wife, Lisa, have lived in southern Nevada since 1998 and have four children.

-Brian G. Thomas is the chief financial officer for the Water District and Southern Nevada Water Authority.
+E. Kevin Bethel is the chief financial officer for the Las Vegas Valley Water District and Southern Nevada Water Authority.

-As the chief financial officer, Thomas is responsible for all financial functions, including treasury and debt management, capital planning, financial reporting, budgeting as well as water rates and charges for both agencies, which collectively serve 2 million residents and more than 40 million annual visitors.
+As the chief financial officer, Bethel is responsible for all financial functions, including debt management, capital planning, financial reporting, budgeting as well as water rates and charges for both agencies, which collectively serve more than 2 million residents and 40 million annual visitors in Southern Nevada.

 Gregory J. Walch serves as General Counsel for the Las Vegas Valley Water District and the Southern Nevada Water Authority.